Connect with us

 Credit-MLB/Boston Red Sox/Joker Mag

-The injury was so severe that he was administered the last rites.
+The injury was so severe that a priest administered the last rites.

 Jack Hamilton, the pitcher who delivered the errant pitch, later told The New York Times, “I know in my heart I wasn’t trying to hit him.
 I never hit a guy that hard in my life.
 He went right down.”

-Up until that moment, Tony Conigliaro was a stellar young player with plenty of upside.
+Up until that tragic moment, Tony C was a hometown hero and a rising young star.

-At just 22 years old, he’d already hit 104 career home runs to go with a sparkling .276/.339/.510 slash line.
-He was the youngest American League player to reach 100 career homers.
+He was the youngest American League player in history to reach 100 career homers.

 Fansided cited his two closest comparables as Bryce Harper and Juan Soto up to that point.